ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-storage.md

 ## vSphere storage for Kubernetes
 {: #vcs-openshift-storage-kubernetes}

-You can use the VMware vSphere® datastores as a location for storing persistent volumes for Kubernetes by using the VMware® Cloud Provider.
+You can use the {{site.data.keyword.vcf-classic}} datastores as a location for storing persistent volumes for Kubernetes by using the VMware® Cloud Provider.

 Complete the following steps to create a new volume: